Joshua-Ean-Valera/Info_Assurance/README.md

   - Admin-specific features such as managing users.
   - Protected routes for authenticated users.
 - **Profile Management**:
-  - Users can update their personal information and profile pictures.
+  - Users can add profile pictures.
 - **File Uploads**:
   - Support for profile picture uploads (PNG, JPG, JPEG).
   - File size limit of 5 MB.
 - **Admin Functionalities**:
   - Add, edit, and delete users.
   - View a list of all users.
-- **Session Management**:
-  - Session timeout set to 7 days.

 ---